The evidence for mass school-based deworming

 Parasitic worms limit educational outcomes for children.
 Not only are infected children less likely to be enrolled in school, but they are also less likely to attend school and more likely to perform lower on testing.

-Miguel and Kremer’s experimental evaluation in Western Kenya found that deworming treatment resulted in a 25% increase in attendance at treatment schools.
+- Miguel and Kremer’s experimental evaluation in Western Kenya found that deworming treatment resulted in a 25% decrease in absenteeism at treatment schools.

 Nutrition and Cognition